autarch/blog.urth.org/content/posts/2010-06-02-walking-through-a-real-distini.md

 ## Comments

-### Comment by Cosimo on 2010-06-02 16:29:53 -0500
+**Cosimo, on 2010-06-02 16:29, said:**
 This was what I needed.
 Ever since I read about Dist::Zilla I knew it could be very useful, but somewhat never got a real complete example.

 Thanks for this post, very helpful.

-### Comment by Caleb Cushing ( xenoterracide ) on 2010-06-02 17:31:48 -0500
+**Caleb Cushing ( xenoterracide ), on 2010-06-02 17:31, said:**
-shouldn&#8217;t you Filter MetaYAML ? since you&#8217;re using MetaJSON.
+shouldn't you Filter MetaYAML ? since you're using MetaJSON.

 @Filter]
 bundle = @Basic
 remove = MetaYAML

-### Comment by Dave Rolsky on 2010-06-02 17:34:45 -0500
+**Dave Rolsky, on 2010-06-02 17:34, said:**
 @Caleb: No, you can include both in a distro.
-That&#8217;s probably the best path forward, since that way anything not using CPAN::Meta for meta file handling can find an old-style (v1.4) YAML file, and updated code with see the JSON file.
+That's probably the best path forward, since that way anything not using CPAN::Meta for meta file handling can find an old-style (v1.4) YAML file, and updated code with see the JSON file.

-### Comment by Caleb Cushing ( xenoterracide ) on 2010-06-02 17:49:32 -0500
+**Caleb Cushing ( xenoterracide ), on 2010-06-02 17:49, said:**
 also for Readme I Filter Readme and use

 [ReadmeFromPod]

-obviously that&#8217;s just a preference.
+obviously that's just a preference.